Liubov Charkashyna: Competitive career

 Charkashyna started training in rhythmic gymnastics at a relatively late age, when she was nine years old.
 She made her senior international debut in 2003.
 She had a successful 2007 season, winning bronze in ribbon at the Grand Prix Final in Innsbruck, Austria.

 Charkashyna competed at the 2008 Summer Olympics and placed 15th in qualifications.
 She did not advance to the top 10 finals round.

 At the 2010 Grand Prix final in Berlin, Charkashyna won the silver medal in hoop and bronze medal in rope and ribbon final.
 2011 marked her breakthrough season.
 She won the bronze all-around medal at the World Cup in Corbeil-Essonnes, as well as bronze in the all-around, ball and hoop at the 2011 World Cup series in Tashkent.
 On May 29, at the 2011 European Championships in Minsk, she became the only Belarusian senior gymnast to win two individual gold medals at one European Championship, winning the ball final and the clubs final against reigning World and Olympic champion, Evgenia Kanaeva.
 Charkashyna also won the bronze medal in the hoop finals.

 Charkashyna was the bronze medalist in All-around at the 2011 Summer Universiade.
 At the 2011 World Championships held in Montpellier, France, she finished fourth in All-around and won bronze in the ball apparatus.

 In the 2012 season, Charkashyna won gold in the individual ribbon finals at the World Cup in Tashkent, as well as silver (hoop) and bronze (ball).
 She placed fourth in All-around at the 2012 European Championships behind Aliya Garayeva.
 At the 2012 World Cup series held in Minsk, Belarus, she won the bronze medal in the All-around ahead of Russian gymnast Alexandra Merkulova who finished fourth.

 At the 2012 Olympics, Charkashyna placed fifth in the qualifications with a score of 110.450.
 In the finals, she was able to edge out rival Aliya Garayeva for the bronze medal.
 After her final ribbon routine, she kissed the carpet.
 As soon as the overall scores appeared, she shed tears of joy when she saw that she had won the bronze medal with a total score of 111.700.
-Charkashyna said on winning her first Olympic medal: "I'm happy, very happy for my country and my coach and for rhythmic gymnastics in Belarus.
-I think it's a valuation of my hard work and my school in Belaraus.
-I don't think this medal is my medal, it's for the whole of Belarus."

 Charkashyna retired from competition at the end of the 2012 season.